cprey/applebanana2021/README.md

     * `DATA`
     * type your message followed by a period (.) alone on a new line
     * `QUIT`
+    * we can talk about scaling by editing the exim deployment

 ## Hungry for more Layer 4?